petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/product-images.md

 1. Drag and drop an image or click _Select File_ to upload an image.

-1. Select an option value from the option dropdown to associate the image with.
+1. Select an option value from the option drop-down to associate the image with.

    ![Adding an image for a SKU.](./product-images/images/02.png)